Immunity and Pseudorandomness of Context-Free Languages: Resource-Bounded Immunity and Simplicity

-Next, we give a ``hardcore'' characterization; however, our definition of ``hardcore'' is quite different from a standard definition of a {\em (polynomial) hardcore} for polynomial-time bounded computation (see, \eg \cite{BDG88} for its definition).
-With a use of an npda, we rather place a space restriction on the size of a stack used by an npda.
-More accurately, for any npda $M=(Q,\Sigma,\Gamma,\delta,q_0,z,F)$, any constant $k\in\nat$, and any input string $x\in\Sigma^*$, we introduce the notation $M(x)_k$ as follows: (1) $M(x)_k = 1$ if there is an accepting path of $M$ on the input $x$ with stack size at most $k$; (2) $M(x)_k=0$ if all computation paths of $M$ on $x$ are rejecting paths with stack size at most $k$; and (3) $M(x)_k$ is {\em undefined} otherwise.
-A context-free language $A$ is called a {\em $\reg$-hardcore} for a language $S$ if, for any constant $k\in\nat$ and any npda $M$ recognizing $A$, there exists a finite set $B\subseteq S$ such that $M(x)_k$ is undefined for all strings $x\in S - B$.
+Next, we give the third characterization of the $\reg$-immunity using a notion of ``hardcore''; however, our definition of ``hardcore'' differs from a time-restricted definition of {\em (polynomial) hardcore} for polynomial-time bounded computation (see, \eg \cite{BDG88} for its definition).
+With a use of an npda, we rather impose a space restriction on the size of a stack used by the npda.
+To be more accurate, for any npda $M=(Q,\Sigma,\Gamma,\delta,q_0,z,F)$, any constant $k\in\nat$, and any input string $x\in\Sigma^*$, we introduce the notation $M(x)_k$ defined as follows: (1) $M(x)_k = 1$ if there is an accepting path of $M$ on the input $x$ with stack size at most $k$; (2) $M(x)_k=0$ if all computation paths of $M$ on $x$ are rejecting paths with stack size at most $k$; and (3) $M(x)_k$ is {\em undefined} otherwise.
+A context-free language $A$ is called a {\em $\reg$-hardcore} for a language $L$ if, for any constant $k\in\nat$ and any npda $M$ recognizing $A$, there exists a finite set $B\subseteq L$ such that $M(x)_k$ is undefined for all strings $x\in L - B$.

 \begin{proposition} The following two statements are equivalent.
-Let $S$ be any infinite context-free language. \begin{enumerate}\vs{-1} \item The language $S$ is $\reg$-immune. \vs{-2} \item The language $S$ is a $\reg$-hardcore for $S$. \end{enumerate} \end{proposition}
+Let $L$ be any infinite context-free language. \begin{enumerate}\vs{-1} \item The language $L$ is $\reg$-immune. \vs{-2} \item The language $L$ is a $\reg$-hardcore for $L$. \end{enumerate} \end{proposition}

-\begin{proof} (1 implies 2) We shall prove a contrapositive.
-Let $S$ be any context-free language.
-Assuming that $S$ is not a $\reg$-hardcore for $S$, we plan to prove that $S$ is not $\reg$-immune.
-There exist a constant $k\in\nat$ and an npda $M$ with $L(M)=S$ such that, for every finite set $B\subseteq S$, $M(x)_k$ is defined (\ie $M(x)_k\in\{0,1\}$) for a certain input $x\in S-B$.
-Now, let us introduce a new npda $N$ as follows: on input $x$, we simulate $M$ on $x$ nondeterministically and, along each computation path, whenever its stack size exceeds $k$, we immediately reject $x$.
+\begin{proof} (1 $\Rightarrow$ 2) We shall prove a contrapositive.
+Let $L$ be any infinite context-free language.
+Assuming that $L$ is not a $\reg$-hardcore for $L$, we plan to prove that $L$ has an infinite regular subset.
+There exist a constant $k\in\nat$ and an npda $M$ with $L(M)=L$ such that, for every finite set $B\subseteq L$, $M(x)_k$ is defined (\ie $M(x)_k\in\{0,1\}$) for a certain input $x\in L-B$.
+Now, let us introduce a new npda $N$ as follows: on input $x$, $N$ simulates $M$ on $x$ nondeterministically and, along each computation path, whenever its stack size exceeds $k$, it immediately rejects $x$.
 Consider the set $L(N)$ of all strings accepted by $N$.
-By the definition of $N$, it follows that $L(N)\subseteq S$.
+By the definition of $N$, it follows that $L(N)\subseteq L$.